github/developer.github.com/content/v3/git/blobs.md

       :Location => "https://api.github.com/git/:owner/:repo/blob/:sha" %>
 <%= json :sha => "3a0f86fb8db8eea7ccbb9a95f325ddbedfb25e15" %>

-## Custom Mime Types
+## Custom MIME Types

-These are the supported mime types for blobs.
-You can read more about the use of mime types in the API [here](/v3/media/).
+These are the supported MIME types for blobs.
+You can read more about the use of MIME types in the API [here](/v3/media/).

     application/json
     application/vnd.github.VERSION.raw